Evanescence (Evanescence album): Singles

 "What You Want", the album's first single, was released digitally on August 9, 2011.
 The song's lyrics are about freedom, one of Evanescence's themes.
 It debuted at number one on the UK Rock Chart, making Evanescence the artist with the most number-one singles on the chart in 2011.
 "What You Want" peaked at numbers 68 and 72 on the Billboard Hot 100 and UK Singles Chart, respectively.
 Its video, filmed in a Brooklyn, New York warehouse on July 30, 2011 with the band performing the song live, was directed by Meiert Avis and released on September 13.

 "My Heart Is Broken" was distributed to hot, modern and adult-contemporary radio stations on October 31, 2011 and to pop stations the following day as the album's first mainstream single.
 Its video was released in January 2012, and the song was distributed to alternative and modern-rock stations on February 13.
 The next mainstream single, "Lost in Paradise", was released internationally on May 25.
 Its video, released on February 14, 2013, focuses on Evanescence's tour with footage of the band performing the song filmed by fans around the world.
 "The Other Side" was a promotional single which was distributed to modern-rock stations on June 11 and alternative stations the following day.
 Although a lyric video was uploaded to the band's YouTube channel on August 30, 2012, Lee said that no other video would be made for the song.

 Critical reception

-Evanescence has received mostly positive reviews from music critics.
-Metacritic assigned an average score of 63 to the album based on nine reviews, indicating a generally favorable reception.
-Before its release the album appeared on several lists, including Spins "26 Fall Albums That Matter Most", Entertainment Weeklys "Fall Albums We Can't Wait to Hear" and Rolling Stones "Fall Music Preview: The Season's Hottest Albums".
-Steve Beebee of Kerrang! gave the album five stars out of five, calling it "easily their most cohesive and confident work" and their "best album to date".
-According to Rick Florino of Artistdirect, Evanescence was "their best album to date and a new classic" and "[they] manage to experiment while staying unshakably infectious.
-That's not an easy feat, and few acts manage to do that."